The following guidelines should be used to prepare all UD theses and dissertations.

-The heading ACKNOWLEDGEMENTS is centered and placed two inches from the top of the page.
+The heading ACKNOWLEDGEMENTS is centered and placed one inch from the top of the page.
 The text begins four lines below the heading.

 A preface is included in instances where the genesis of the research is important for the understanding of it, or when the method or procedure of investigation is so unusual as to require prefatory explanation.

-The heading PREFACE is centered and placed two inches from the top of the page.
+The heading PREFACE is centered and placed one inch from the top of the page.
 The text begins four lines below the heading.

 Table of Contents (Required)